 - Women’s group.
 As mentioned above, our UK tour in 2016 included a visit to Leeds which included a collaboration with the Deep C Divas – a “small but perfectly formed” lesbian a cappella group based in Yorkshire.
 Following our performances for the Robert Grace Trust, we also maintain a relationship with the Deep Throat Choir to explore potential collaborations in the future, and have a number of other ideas in the pipeline involving long-term relationships with women’s organisations.

-If you’d like to keep updated on our continuing work against these goals, please subscribe to our newsletter using the sign-up box at the bottom of the page.
+If you’d like to keep updated on our continuing work against these goals, please subscribe to our newsletter using the link at the bottom of the page.
 If there’s any way that you think you can help us continue and develop the work from these goals, please do get in touch.